[Click on a heading below to expand.]

 How Can I Become a Client?

-Complete the Potential Client Information Application.
+Potential Client Information Application.
 Please note that you will not automatically become a client by submitting this form.
 After receiving your completed form, the clinic will contact you to set up an initial consultation meeting.
 If we accept your case after the consultation meeting, you will receive a retainer agreement.
 This agreement will outline the terms of services we will provide.
 Your representation will begin after we receive the signed copy of your retainer agreement.

 If you do not have access to a computer, or would prefer to give your information over the phone, please call us at 734.936.3535.